 Both running and walking shoes should be moderately flexible; where that flexibility is centralized, however, is what sets them apart.

 While most running shoes flex at the arch or midfoot (again, this relates to how the foot meets the ground when running), walking involves a forward rolling motion starting with the heel and ending with the toes pushing off the ground.
 This is best suited to a shoe that flexes at the forefoot.

 In addition to the above, it's important to pay attention to any foot-related problems that may require special features or additional support.
-If you have diabetes, for example, finding a walking shoe that is also SADMERC and PDAC approved is a great way to ensure a proper fit.
+For example, if you have diabetes, finding a walking shoe that is also SADMERC and PDAC approved is a great way to ensure a proper fit.